Attendance, Behaviour and Homework

 - At the end of each half term we will celebrate these achievements in assemblies, during which faculty achievement badges will be awarded to students in all year groups.

-- If a student is late to school they will be given a 30 minute detention after school.
+If a student is late to a lesson, they will be expected to make up the missed time.
+If a student is late more than once in a day, they will be set a 30 minute pastoral detention after school.

 At Fullhurst, our aim is to ensure students learn successfully in a safe environment.
 If this is affected then staff follow this protocol: